danbrown1010/Blaktip/README.md

 The mobile front-end is built using the [Expo](https://expo.io/) framework and client libraries to call AWS services and mobile backend APIs.
 The backend APIs themselves are powered by AWS services.
 The backend APIs are built using a serverless architecture, which makes it easy to deploy updates, and it also means that there are no servers to operationally manage.

 **Blaktip** is primarily developed and maintained by Dan Brown.
-The project code is released under the Apache 2.0 license.
+The project code is released under the Apache 2.0 license and Dan mainitains a [Developer Guide](/DEVGUIDE.md) for those that would like to dive deeper.

 ## AWS Services Used
 Blaktip is built using the following AWS services: